Business and management courses

 Professional development courses

 Our lineup of non-credit professional development courses can help you develop important management and leadership skills.
 To meet ongoing demand, we're regularly creating new courses, so remember to check this website frequently.
-For more information, please call or sign up to speak with an Enrollment Advisor.
+For more information, please call or sign up to speak with an Enrollment Representative.

 Associate, bachelor's and master's courses are academic, for-credit courses.
 Transferability of credit is at the discretion of the receiving institution.
 It is the student's responsibility to confirm whether or not credits earned at University of Phoenix will be accepted by another institution of the student's choice.
 Individual courses are not eligible for federal financial aid.